 - Resolution Options

-- Informal Resolution Process
+- Information Resolution Process

 - Timeframe - Informal resolutions will be completed within 30 (thirty) calendar days from receipt of a request for informal resolution.

-- Complaint Procedures
+- Formal Complaint Investigation Procedures

 This complaint procedure also constitutes the grievance procedure for complaints alleging unlawful sex discrimination required under Title IX of the Education Amendments of 1972.
 As used herein, "complaint" is synonymous with "grievance."